Search icon

 4. Adaptability and Ease of Use

 AMT scores well in terms of adaptability and ease of use.
 Its operation closely resembles that of traditional manual transmissions, which many drivers are already familiar with.
 The absence of a clutch pedal simplifies the driving experience, particularly in heavy traffic or stop-and-go situations.
-DCT, although providing superior performance, may require some familiarisation and skill to optimize its capabilities.
+DCT, although providing superior performance, may require some familiarisation and skill to optimise its capabilities.

-Key Considerations When Choosing a Car with Dual Clutch Transmission
+Key Considerations When Choosing a Car with Dual-Clutch Transmission

 If you're considering purchasing a vehicle equipped with a dual-clutch transmission, here are some key factors to keep in mind.